 It will be the responsibility of the Headteacher, or delegated member of staff, to produce a yearly report for the Governors’ Curriculum Sub-committee on:

 The DfE have indicated that parents/carers will be able to have input into plans regarding how their child’s needs are best met.
 Where a parent/carer is concerned regarding a child’s provision the Headteacher and Deputy Headteacher will meet the parent/carer and seek to come to an understanding and agreement about how the funding is best used for an individual.

 Any allegation, complaint, disagreement or appeal regarding the deployment of Pupil Premium Funding will be considered by the complaints panel of Governors convened by the Chair of Governors, as necessary, for this purpose.

 All schools in the country now receive Pupil Premium money.
 This money is allocated for each child on free school meals.
 Details of the amount we have received, how we have used it and its impact can be seen below.
-Our Pupil Premium strategy and policy will be reviewed in January 2023.
+Our Pupil Premium strategy and policy will be reviewed every January.